ryanpdwyer/react-eleventy/fys-A03.md

 ## Classifiers and Regression in the wild

 Choose an application of AI / machine learning.
 It could be from the list of applications below or any others you can think of or find on your own.
-Write a discussion post that
+Write a discussion post that "reviews" the application

 1) Includes a descriptive title
 2) Briefly explains the application and its purpose
 3) Describes the AI model (what inputs?
-Is the output a **classifier, regression, both, or neither?** Anything interesting about how is the model is "trained"?)
+Is the output a **classifier, regression, both, or neither?** Anything interesting about how the model is "trained"?)
-4) What's something interesting about the application? (a connection to what you've learned, a connection to any of your other interests...)
+4) What's something interesting/frustrating about the application? (connection to what you've learned, or your other interests...)
 5) links to 1 or more sources that you used (videos, websites, etc...)
 6) Includes an image if appropriate.